jrsmith3/jrsmith3.github.io/content/2015-01-20_Python_testing_style_guidelines.md

 * A unit listed in its docstring.
 No mention of unit indicates the quantity is unitless.
 * A value of uncertainty listed in its docstring.
 * An analysis of the method's uncertainty documented in that method's test's docstring.
-* A unit test that tests the method against control data.
+* A unit test that tests the method against standard data.
 * Additional unit tests that test any other special, edge, or corner cases.